normschaeffer/Flex-API-Docs/README.md

-# Enkadia-Alloy-Project
+# Enkadia - Pinpoint (for Inspirmedia)
-Respository for the planning and development of the Alloy inventory control application
+Respository for the planning and development of the Pinpoint equipment availability and warehouse locator app.
+This repository contains notes and some sample code for the Flex API.

 ### This is a document and project management repository only

 #### Flex API Notes

-*Working on a lightweight application for location and quick reference (Pinpoint)*

 #### General Notes

-*The API documentation uses names such as locationId, notesId, modelId.
-In most cases these names don't exist in the record, but instead are the unique Id.
+*In the Flex API Swagger documentation, names such as locationId, notesId, modelId are frequently used.
+In most cases these are not field names found in the record, but rather are the record's unique Id.